-Mat-forming herb with extensive prostrate (or floating) stems, rooting at the nodes and with erect pedicels 1–2(3) cm from the nodes.
-Stems, petioles and leaves glabrous or rarely with a few white hairs at the leaf sheaths.
+Mat-forming herb with extensive prostrate (or floating) stems rooting at every node and with erect pedicels 2–5(10) cm from the nodes.
+Stems, petioles and leaves glabrous or with a few white hairs at the leaf sheaths.
 Lateral shoots developing from axial buds within the leaf sheaths.

 Single flowers in leaf axis, usually terminally on the shoot.

-Flower radially symmetric with 3 ‘sepals’ and ‘petals’.
-Sepals 2.5–3 × 2–3 mm, about as long as the ‘petals’, often broader than long, deflexed in mature stage, boat-shaped, glabrous, outer and inner surface yellowish green.
-‘Petals’ 1–1.5 × 2–3 mm, obovate, patent, yellow.
+Flower radially symmetric with 3 sepals and petals.
+Sepals 2.5–3 × 2–3 mm, about as long as or slightly shorter than petals and often broader than long, deflexed in mature stage, boat-shaped, glabrous, outer surface purple and inner surface yellow to purple.
+Petals 2–3 × 1–1.5 mm, obovate, often slightly notched, patent, yellow.
 Stamens 6–10, with yellow anthers and greenish yellow filaments.
 Receptacle 1 mm tall, glabrous.
 Carpels numerous, free.

-The fruits are nutlets, glabrous, and with shorts beaks curved 90–180° (most curved when ripe).
-Head of nutlets semiglobose, 2–4 mm long.
+The fruits are nutlets, glabrous, and with shorts beaks curved 90−120°.
+Heads of nutlets semiglobose, mostly 2–4 mm.

 Dispersal assumed to be mainly by water and by birds (internal and external) of both fruits and shoot fragments.

-The plants in Svalbard except Bjørnøya conform to ssp. arnellii as described by Nilsson (2001) but the length of the ‘petals’ relatively to ‘sepals’ is variable.
+The plants in Svalbard except Bjørnøya conform to ssp. arnellii as described by Nilsson (2001) but the length of the petals relatively to sepals is variable.
 Subspecies arnellii is reported to be mainly Eurasian, present in Svalbard, arctic European Russia and Siberia, but extending across the Bering Strait to Alaska.
 It is not reported from Greenland or NE North America.
-Subspecies hyperboreus is reported to be distributed in NW Europe, to be the only race in Greenland, and to be the predominant one in North America (Elven et al. 2011).
-However, a superficial survey of just a few Greenland sheets proved ssp. arnellii to be present in both E and W Greenland and to be sympatric with ssp. hyperboreum in these areas.
-This matter then needs to be re-investigated and the rank of the two to be re-evaluated (in view of the Greenland sympatry which might suggest two independent species rather than subspecies).
-We are in doubt whether the Spitsbergen and Bjørnøya plants deserve to be assigned to two different subspecies (or species).
+Subspecies hyperboreus is reported to be distributed in NW Europe, to be the only race in Greenland, and to be the predominant race in North America (Elven et al. 2011).
+However, a superficial survey of just a few Greenland sheets (R. Elven observ.
+2015) proved ssp. arnellii to be present in both E and W Greenland and to be sympatric with ssp. hyperboreum in these areas.
+This matter then needs to be re-investigated, and the rank of the two to be re-evaluated (in view of the Greenland sympatry which might suggest two independent species rather than subspecies).
+We are also in doubt whether it is justified to assign the Spitsbergen and Bjørnøya plants deserve to two different subspecies (or species).